 - Are public or non-profit OR for-profit, if at least 25% of enrolled children either receive tuition subsidies or are eligible for free or reduced-price meal reimbursements.

 The NYS Department of Health’s CACFP prescreening tool can help determine if a childcare center may be eligible for CACFP.
 For further assistance determining eligibility, email [email protected] using the subject line “Outreach Coordinator.”

 CACFP reimburses centers for each creditable meal or snack served, up to two meals and one snack per child per day.
 There are three rates of reimbursement – free, reduced-price, or paid – based on the household income of participating children.
-The 2016-2017 CACFP reimbursement rates for day care centers are listed below.
+The 2018-2019 CACFP reimbursement rates for daycare centers are listed below.
 For more information about CACFP reimbursements, contact the NYS Department of Health.

 Meals reimbursed through CACFP must follow the NYS Department of Health’s meal patterns, which specific required food components and minimum serving sizes for different age groups.
 Follow the links below to view CACFP meal patterns and sample menus for infants and children:

-NYS Department of Health offers trainings for approved sponsors on topics including CACFP administration, food production, and best practices.
-Click the links below to find trainings near you:
+NYS Department of Health offers training opportunities for approved sponsors on topics including CACFP administration, food production, and best practices.
+Click here to find training near you.

 Getting Started with CACFP

 To apply for CACFP, contact the NYS Department of Health: